AngelOttoni/git-multi-user-setup/README.md

 Many developers use the same computer for both personal (e.g., GitHub) and work (e.g., GitLab) projects.
 This can lead to commits being made under the wrong identity.

-This repository demonstrates how to configure Git to **automatically use the correct user and email** based on the directory of each project.
+This repository demonstrates how to configure Git to **automatically use the correct user and email** based on the directory where each project is located.

 ---